dmitriid/blueredis/README.markdown

 Each vertex is represented by the following keys:

+* `vertex:ID`, vertex id.
+This one is used to test if a vertex exists
 * `vertex:ID:properties`, a hash of all vertex properties
 * `vertex:ID:edges:in`, a set of all incoming edges
 * `vertex:ID:edges:out`, a set of all outgoing edges